-Foundation First Speech Pathology was established in 2021 by Practice Director, Sarah Moran (B.Sp.Path MSPA, CPSP).
+Foundation First Speech Pathology was established in 2021 by Practice Director, Sarah Rzechowicz (B.Sp.Path MSPA, CPSP).

 The core of Foundation First Speech Pathology is about building autonomy and strength in families and participants to empower them to advocate for and strive towards their goals, achieving independence, self-determination, and the joy of communication.
 We work with other allied health professionals to support children who are NDIS participants and their families.

-Foundation First Speech Pathology employs Certified Practising Speech Pathologists and is committed to ongoing professional development, professional mentoring, and clinical supervision.
+Foundation First Speech Pathology employs Certified Practising Speech Pathologists and Experienced Support Coordinators.
+We are committed to ongoing professional development, professional mentoring, and clinical supervision.

 Sarah graduated from the University of Newcastle with a Bachelor of Speech Pathology (Honours) and has worked in both public and private health sectors providing assessment, intervention, and support to children and their families.
-Sarah has a special interest in working in early intervention with children under 3 years, speech sound disorders, and working with children with developmental disabilities.
+Sarah has a special interest in working in early intervention with children under 3 years, feeding, alternative and augmentative communication, and working with children with developmental disabilities.

 Sarah comes to the profession with a wealth of experience and empathy as a sibling of a person with complex disability.
 Having grown up as a carer and support for her sister, Sarah has first-hand experience of the challenges faced by families and a passion for supporting them to achieve their goals.